Simulating bridges using confluent diffusions: Introduction

-Approaches found in the literature for carrying out diffusion bridge simulation fall into two broad categories: methods based on simulating from time-discretisations (and thus approximations) of \eqref{eq:sde_master}, and those which rely on constructions directly on diffusion path-space for \eqref{eq:sde_master}.
+Existing approaches for diffusion bridge simulation fall into two broad categories: methods based on simulating from time-discretisations (and thus approximations) of \eqref{eq:sde_master}, and those which rely on constructions directly on diffusion path-space for \eqref{eq:sde_master} (which we term \emph{path-space samplers}).
 The latter eliminates any discretisation error, but usually at a cost of introducing technical restrictions on $b$ and $\sigma$.
 In both cases various embedded Monte Carlo algorithms can be used (for instance, importance and rejection sampling or MCMC), with repeated simulation from an appropriately chosen proposal distribution.

-A key consideration is ensuring that the proposal bridge and target bridge are well matched, while simultaneously accounting for the computational complexities of the proposal.
-Within the context of discretised algorithms, \citet{sjs:p95} was an early breakthrough in which proposals were made using the unconditioned target process, but this approach suffers from degeneracy between the target and proposal distribution as increasingly fine time-discretisations are considered.
-Improvements on this notion were made by \citet{jbes:dg02} and \citet{csda:gw08}, which although not degenerate are both computationally expensive for the fine discretisations required to reduce their inherent bias.
-Other successful approaches (such as \citet{ss:o92} and \citet{spa:dh06}) to avoid the degeneracy of \citet{sjs:p95} start by constructing continuous-time proposals and then discretising the resulting infinite-dimensional algorithms; the discretisation still fundamentally contributes a bias. \citet{spa:dh06} considered proposals in which a `pulling' drift term was added to an unconditioned (\ref{eq:sde_master}) to ensure the end-point was reached, and this has inspired a number of extensions and variants including \emph{guided} and \emph{residual proposals} \citep{arxiv:ms17,b:smz17,sc:wgbs17}.
-Other approaches incorporating information about the end-point include a Sequential Monte Carlo resampling scheme proposed by \citet{jasa:lcm10}, whereas \cite{tsa:hsv09} approach the problem by means of simulating solutions to Langevin-type stochastic partial differential equations (SPDEs).
+A key consideration is to ensure that the proposal and target bridge are well matched, while simultaneously accounting for the computational complexities of the proposal.
+One of the earliest breakthroughs was made by Pedersen \citep{sjs:p95}, who used a time-discretised realisation of the unconditioned diffusion \eqref{eq:sde_master} as a proposal.
+However, this approach suffers from degeneracy between the target and proposal distribution as increasingly fine time-discretisations are considered.
+Further work by \citep{spa:dh06, jbes:dg02, csda:gw08, ss:o92} attempt to directly resolve this, with other approaches such as `pulling' drifts \citep{spa:dh06}, guided and residual proposals \citep{b:smz17,arxiv:ms17,sc:wgbs17}, and the use of stochastic partial differential equations \citep{tsa:hsv09}, being similarly motivated.
+However, these approaches become increasingly computationally expensive with the fine resolutions required in settings where controlling or removing the bias is important, for instance in inference for partially observed diffusions \citep{bio:rs01}.